haystack/picker/README.md

 23.d.
 Just as a thought: maybe prompt users when new classes are added without the user being logged in. <br>
 24. Revise so that all years' records of picked classes are saved.
 Better for recommendation building: doing something else but making a note so I don't forget: when adding this, just delete the line "mysql_query("DELETE FROM classes WHERE c_userid=$userid;");"<br>
 25. Fix all database stuff when changing from local to mit scripts <br>
 26. For some reason, the classes are interspersing themselves in between the blocks of time.
 WHY????
-Gotta fix.<br>
+Gotta fix.
+Took a look, pixel colors might be caused by using the same color for multiple classes.
+Fix that and then see if this bug still exists.<br>